-While iOS apps are created using either Objective-C or the newer Swift, the majority of Android development is done in Java.
+While developing iOS apps using either Objective-C or the newer Swift, the majority of Android application development is done in Java.
 That’s not to say that some elements of code cannot be reused, especially underlying, basic C code.
 But large portions of the code will have to be ported to Java.

 One of the single biggest challenges in porting an iOS app is the fragmentation that exists on the Android platform.
 Because Apple tightly controls the hardware, software, and developer tools that used to create and run iOS apps, developers have a limited number of screen sizes and OS versions to worry about.

 In contrast, Android application developers have to contend with devices that range from small budget smartphones to phablets and full-blown tablets.
 In addition, because cell providers and device manufacturers can modify Android for their customers, there tends to be software fragmentation, as some users are slower to update to new versions of Android.